D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 # Launch the D4 UDP exporter

-Ths UDP exporter will ship Maltrail data out of d4 redis queue towards the maltrail server.
+This UDP exporter will ship Maltrail data out of d4 redis queue towards the maltrail server.

 {% highlight shell %}